 Upon your passing, BCC receives the bequest you specified.

-What are various types of bequests?
+What are the various types of bequests?

 Cash Bequest: BCC receives a specific dollar amount from your estate.